nmhanson/ttt/README.md

 It is two player only, and X goes first.
 As fun as it was to write, I'll probably never add AI for a single player mode. :(

-Also, as I am learning Haskell, it is likely not very idiomatic.
-Or clean.
-Or even formatted correctly.
-But it's mine and it's beautiful to me.

 # Requirements
 Make & GHC